ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 We begin the analysis from consideration of data types.
 And first it is necessary to notice that ECMAScript distinguishes entities on primitive values and objects.
 Therefore the phrase “everything in JavaScript is an object” sometimes arising in various articles, is not correct (is not full).
 Primitive values concern to a data of certain types which we should discuss in detail.

-Totally standard defines nine types, and only six are directly accessible in an ECMAScript program:
+Standard defines nine types, and only six are directly accessible in an ECMAScript program:

 • Undefined